felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 This version is POOL/SOLO for Ethereum, POOL for Decred, POOL/SOLO for Siacoin, POOL for Lbry, POOL for Pascal.

 For AMD cards, Catalyst (Crimson) 15.12 is required for best performance and compatibility.
 You can get very bad results for different drivers version, or miner can fail on startup.
+For AMD 4xx/5xx cards (Polaris) you can use any recent drivers.
 For AMD cards, set the following environment variables, especially if you have 2GB cards:

 GPU_FORCE_64BIT_PTR 0